Plotting eReefs data

 Learn how to create time series plots of eReefs data in python.

-In this notebook we use OpeNDAP to extract time series data at a single location of interest, then plot this data.
+In this notebook we use OPeNDAP to extract time series data at a single location of interest, then plot this data.
 This extraction process can also be done with the AIMS eReefs data extraction tool.
 If you which to perform bigger extractions then we recommend using this tool instead of this process outlined in this example.

 Note: This script has no error checking and so changing the date ranges or locations might result in out of bounds errors.